gumloop/guMCP/src/servers/reddit/README.md

 ### 📦 Prerequisites

 - Python 3.11+
-- OAuth 2.0 credentials from a Reddit app created at https://www.reddit.com/prefs/apps
+- OAuth 2.0 credentials from a Reddit Developer App.
+You can create one here: https://www.reddit.com/prefs/apps
+  - You can select "web app" for type of application
+  - The `client_id` will be listed below "web app" when it is created
 - A local OAuth config file with your Reddit `client_id`, `client_secret`, and `redirect_uri`

 ---

 ### 🔐 Local Authentication